project-etalon/etalon/docs/tutorials/metrics_used.rst

 ``metron`` supports 4 conventional metrics: TTFT, TBT, TPOT and Normalized Latency.

-Additionally, it introduces a new metric, *fluidity-index*, to evaluate LLM inference systems.
+Additionally, it introduces two new metrics, *fluidity-index* and *fluid-token-generation-rate*, to evaluate LLM inference systems.

 The description of each metric is provided below: